vedsavjani/RV32I-In-Order-Pipelined-Processor-with-Split-L1-Cache-Hierarchy/README.md

 (if `gtkwave` isn't found as a formula, use `brew install --cask gtkwave` instead)

 Windows:
 Easiest path is [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) — install a Linux distro through it and follow the Linux steps above.
-If you'd rather not use WSL, native Windows builds of [Icarus Verilog](https://bleyer.org/icarus/) and [GTKWave](https://gtkwave.sourceforge.net/) are also available, but the commands in this README assume a Unix-style shell (bash), so paths/flags may need adjusting.
+If you'd rather not use WSL, native Windows builds of [Icarus Verilog](https://bleyer.org/icarus/) and [GTKWave](https://gtkwave.sourceforge.net/) are also available, but the commands in this README assume a Unix-style shell (bash/zsh), so paths/flags may need adjusting.

 **Step 1 — point `top.sv` at the program you want to run.**
 `top.sv` loads both caches' backing memory at elaboration time via the `FILE` parameter on `icache_mem`/`dcache_mem` — there's no runtime program loader, so this has to be edited per test: